Government procurement in the United States: Federal Acquisition Regulation

 The procurement process is subject to legislation and regulation separate from the authorization and appropriation process.
 These regulations are included in the Code of Federal Regulations ("CFR"), the omnibus listing of Government regulations, as Title 48.
 Chapter 1 of Title 48 is commonly called the Federal Acquisition Regulation ("FAR").
 The remaining chapters of Title 48 are supplements to the FAR for specific agencies.

 The process for promulgating regulations including the Federal Acquisition Regulation (FAR) includes publication of proposed rules in the Federal Register and receipt of comments from the public before issuing the regulation.
 Courts treat the FAR as having the "force and effect of law", and Contracting Officers do not have the authority to deviate from it.
 Supplements to the FAR have been issued following the same process, and have the same force and effect.

 The FAR and its supplements permit a substantial variation from the purchases of paperclips to battleships.
 The Contracting Officer and the contractor must seek to achieve their sometimes conflicting goals while following the requirements of the regulations.
 As with any complex document (in book form, Title 48 of the CFR requires several shelves), the FAR and its supplements can be interpreted differently by different people.

 Overseas suppliers

 Under the WTO Agreement on Government Procurement (GPA) and also some free trade agreements, the United States has undertaken to ensure procurements covered by the GPA are opened up to overseas suppliers "in a manner consistent with ... international obligations".
 Some agreements allow overseas suppliers to access government procurement markets and provide for reciprocal rights for US suppliers to access foreign government contracting opportunities.
 President Donald Trump's Executive Order 13788 (18 April 2017) provided for a review of such agreements so as to identify whether any could be considered to undermine US interests.
+In regard to states' procurement, an example of support for overseas suppliers' market access was a roundtable on government procurement and commercial opportunities held in North Carolina in November 2023, where North Carolina officials shared insights into how British companies could engage in North Carolina's procurement processes.